 When seeking video game addiction help, one of the most common questions parents have is, “How do I tell my child they are going to get treatment?”
 The best answer to this question is as varied as the types of families we encounter.
 Simply put, there is no one-size-fits-all answer.

 There are several factors to consider here.
-First and foremost, Summerland Camps is in a different category as intensive inpatient “locked” facilities.
-We are a behavior change camp which utilizes a coaching philosophy where individual therapy is also available.
+First and foremost, Summerland Camps are in a different category as intensive inpatient “locked” facilities.
+We are a behavior change camp that utilizes a coaching philosophy where individual therapy is also available.

 The tone of the program at Summerland Camps is 100% positive.
-We have exciting and engaging activities from drama and the arts to hiking, swimming, white water rafting, cave exploring, and team challenges using problem solving skills as a group.
-Campers chose what activities they want to participate in at camp.
+We have exciting and engaging activities from drama and the arts to hiking, swimming, white water rafting, cave exploring, and team challenges using problem-solving skills as a group.
+Campers choose what activities they want to participate in at camp.